flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 The manifest must be at the top level and named after the application ID with the extension .json, .yml or .yaml.
 All patches and data files required also go in the repository.

+### Required files

+Every repository must contain a manifest describing how to build the application.
+If the application, and hence repository, is called `com.example.MyCoolApp`, this file must be called `com.example.MyCoolApp.json` or `com.example.MyCoolApp.yaml`.
+This is the only required file!

+This manifest may import other manifest files in the same repository.
+It's quite common to add the [shared-modules](shared-modules) repository as a submodule.

+### Optional

+- `README.md` with whatever information you see fit, but be advised that users are unlikely to ever read this.
+However packaging notes are valuable.
+- `flathub.json` (described below)

+### Acceptable, but should be submitted upstream

+- Any patches necessary to build and run the application in the Flatpak environment
+- Additional metadata files (`com.example.MyCoolApp.metainfo.xml` and `com.example.MyCoolApp.desktop`) which are mandatory for Flathub apps but not shipped by some (primarily cross-platform) applications

+### Strongly discouraged

+Patches which add (or remove) application functionality do not belong in the Flathub repository.
+The application on Flathub should reflect, as closely as possible, the application in its unadulterated form, direct from its authors.

+There is a grey area here for functionality which is only appropriate in a Flatpak environment.
+The policy on Flathub is that this should live in the upstream version of the application, for several reasons:

+- The Flatpak environment can be detected at runtime by looking for a file named `/.flatpak-info`.
+- Code maintained outside the main application tree is likely to break as the application evolves.
+- It is entirely possible to build and distribute Flatpak applications through channels other than Flathub.
+In particular, tools like [GNOME Builder](https://wiki.gnome.org/Apps/Builder) take advantage of Flatpak to automatically fetch, build and run the application with a single click on any (Linux) computer.
+To enable this, not only does all functionality need to live upstream, but so too does the Flatpak manifest!

+For cross-platform applications which have a policy of not including platform-specific code in their main tree, the recommended approach is for the application author to create a separate repository for the Flatpak (or perhaps desktop Linux in general) version of the app.

 ## Stable releases, reproducible builds

 Flathub only hosts stable application releases, and not development snapshots.